Mediation analysis with unmeasured confounding between parallel mediators and outcome: Simulation

 These simulation results demonstrate that our approach can successfully identify the mediators with significant effects on the outcome.
 It can also eliminate nearly all false signals when unmeasured mediator-outcome confounding is present.
 In contrast, the two naive methods often misinterpret mediators confounded by $U$ as valid signals.
 Specifically, for the more competitive naive adaptive lasso method in scenario 1, all the ten mediators confounded by $U$ are incorrectly identified as the true mediators, although half of them do not affect the outcome.
-Our approach can accurately differentiate between genuine signals and those that have spurious correlations with the outcome due to confounding bias.
-Despite the strong performance of all methods in terms of TP in the current settings, the presence of confounding bias may also lead the naive approachs to miss certain valid signals, which will induce lower TP values in certain cases for the two naive approachs.
+Our approach can accurately differentiate between genuine signals and those that have spurious correlations with the outcome.
+Despite the strong performance of all methods in terms of TP in the current settings, the presence of confounding bias may also lead the naive approachs to miss certain valid signals, which will induce lower TP values in certain cases for the two naive approaches. {In addition, results for estimating NIE in scenario~1 are presented in Table~\ref{tab:NIE}, and their performance patterns are consistent with those observed for $\beta_2$ in Table~\ref{tab:beta2}.
+In particular, the TP and FP for NIE are very similar to those for $\beta_2$.
+This is expected because $\beta_2$ represents the effect of the mediator on the outcome, while the NIE is the product of $\beta_2$ and the effect of the treatment on the mediator.
+In our simulation setting, there is no unmeasured confounding between the treatment and mediators, so the treatment–mediator effect can be accurately estimated using standard regression methods.
+As a result, the estimation performance for NIE closely mirrors that for $\beta_2$.